Toxic Work Environment: Signs, Examples and How to Fix It

 18 Signs of a Toxic Work Environment

-The Problem: Perhaps the most concerning sign of a bad company culture is a lack of company core values.
+The Problem: Perhaps one of the most concerning signs of a bad company culture is a lack of company core values.
 These are the driving force of an organization — not having core values means your culture is likely to progress without any sense of direction.
 Unwanted subcultures will form and undermine your business’ success.

 The Fix: Draft and publish a list of core values.
 These should be the set list of ideals that truly matter to your team and will help you achieve your goals.
 Before promoting them to the rest of the team, ensure C-suite executives, HR representatives and long-term employees are aligned on core values.
 Then, go over each value with the rest of the team.
 Doing so will help elicit positive behaviors and attitudes, creating a cohesive company culture.
 Refer back to your core values during the hiring process to ensure each employee you onboard shares the same values as your team.